EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.Rmd

 world energy balances
 [@Ayres:2003ec; @Serrenho:2014aa; @Brockway:2014aa; @Brockway:2015aa].
 Data were stored in varying and inconsistent formats.
-An early attempt to create a worldwide SEA database [@De-Stercke:2014] estimated technical energy efficiencies of end-use machines by economic status in a country, thereby precluding the use of the database for energy-economy studies.
+An early SEA database [@De-Stercke:2014] estimated energy efficiencies of end-use machines by the economic status of countries, thereby precluding its use for energy-economy studies.

 The authors of the current paper and others in the field wanted to expand SEA to cover all countries, but